Stringy invariants for horospherical varieties of complexity one: Introduction

-Throughout this paper we denote by $G$ a connected simply connected reductive linear algebraic group over $\CC$.
-By `simply connected' we mean that $G=G^{ss} \times F$, where $G^{ss}$ is a simply connected semisimple group in the usual sense (see \cite[Section 9.2, Definition 9.14]{MalleTestermanLAG}) and $F$ is an algebraic torus.
-We say that a $G$-homogeneous space $G/H$, where $H$ is a closed subgroup, is \emph{horospherical} if $H$ contains a maximal unipotent subgroup of $G$.
-These homogeneous spaces may be realized as Zariski-locally trivial torus fibre bundles on flag varieties.
-The fibration for the horospherical homogeneous space $G/H$ is constructed via the natural projection $G/H \to G/P$, where $P$ is the parabolic subgroup normalizing $H$.
-All the fibers of this projection are isomorphic to the algebraic torus $T = P/H$.
-The character lattice of $T$ and the set of simple roots indexing the Schubert divisors in the flag variety $G/P$ describe entirely the homogeneous space $G/H$, see Section~\ref{s:horo-def} for a more precise statement.
+Throughout, we work over complex numbers.
+We denote by $G$ a connected simply connected reductive linear algebraic group and by $B$ a Borel subgroup.
+By `simply connected' we mean that $G=G^{ss} \times F$, where $G^{ss}$ is a simply connected semisimple group in the usual sense and $F$ is an algebraic torus.
+A $G$-homogeneous space $G/H$, where $H$ is a closed subgroup, is \emph{horospherical} if $H$ contains a maximal unipotent subgroup of $G$.
+These spaces are locally trivial torus fiber bundles $G/H \to G/P$ over flag varieties, where $P$ is the parabolic subgroup normalizing $H$.
+The fibers are isomorphic to the algebraic torus $T = P/H$.
+The character lattice of $T$ and the set of simple roots indexing the Schubert divisors in $G/P$ entirely describe $G/H$, see Section~\ref{s:horo-def}.

-More generally a \emph{horospherical $G$-variety} is a normal variety endowed with a $G$-action such that every orbit is horospherical.
-We distinguish horospherical varieties depending on an integer called the \emph{complexity}, which measures the size of the rational quotient by a Borel subgroup.
-In practice it coincides in the horospherical case with the minimum of the codimensions of the $G$-orbits.
+A \emph{horospherical $G$-variety} is a normal $G$-variety such that every orbit is horospherical.
+Its \emph{complexity} is the minimum of the codimensions of its $G$-orbits.
 Horospherical varieties of complexity at most one admit a combinatorial description in terms of objects coming from convex geometry, almost analogous to the classical situation for toric varieties.
-This combinatorial description, introduced by Timashev in \cite{Timashev:Gmanifolds1997} for the complexity one case, and adapted from the Luna--Vust theory \cite{LunaVust:Plongements}, is either a generalization or a special case of similar descriptions for other types of $G$-varieties.
+This combinatorial description was introduced by Timashev in \cite{Timashev:Gmanifolds1997}, and adapted from Luna--Vust theory \cite[Chapter 3]{TimashevBook}, see also \cite{LangloisTerpereau}.
+It goes as follows.

-\begin{itemize} \item \emph{Spherical varieties}, that is, normal $G$-varieties where a Borel subgroup of $G$ acts with an open orbit, see \cite{Knop:Luna-Vust, Brion95, TimashevBook, Perrin2014}.
-This special case includes symmetric spaces and horospherical varieties of complexity zero; \item Normal varieties endowed with an algebraic torus action of complexity one, corresponding to the case $G=T$.
-See \cite{KKMS73} for a partial description, \cite{Timashev:TorusAction} for the general case, and \cite{Langlois15} for a description on an arbitrary field.
-We also refer to \cite{FlennerZaidenberg,AltmannHausen,AHS,AIPSV12} for actions of algebraic tori of arbitrary complexity. \end{itemize}